-Users should note that between 14 October 2018 and 30 March 2019 the spacecraft pointing control was not yet optimized.
-As such, ICESat-2 data acquired during that time do not lie along the nominal RGTs, but are offset at some distance from the RGTs.
-Although not along the RGT, the geolocation information for these data is not degraded.
+Users should note that sometimes, for various reasons, the spacecraft pointing may lead to ICESat-2 data collected not along the nominal RGT, but offset at some distance from the RGTs.
+Although not along the nominal RGT, the geolocation information and data quality for these data is not degraded.
+As an example, from 14 October 2018 and 30 March 2019 the spacecraft pointing control was not yet optimized.
+To identify such time periods, refer to the ICESat-2 Major Activities file.